mserajnik/vmangos-deploy/README.md

 ### Providing the Warden modules (optional)

-Optionally, if want to use Warden you have to provide the [Warden modules][warden-modules].
+Optionally, if you want to use Warden, you have to provide the [Warden modules][warden-modules] yourself.
 See the `volumes` section of the `mangosd` service in your `compose.yaml` on how to do that.

+> [!WARNING]
-Note that using [HermesProxy][hermesproxy] (or projects derived from it) to connect `1.14.x` clients to VMaNGOS will likely not be possible (in a stable manner without getting kicked off the server) when Warden is enabled.
+> Using [HermesProxy][hermesproxy] (or projects derived from it) to connect
+> `1.14.x` clients to VMaNGOS will likely not be possible (in a stable manner
+> without getting kicked off the server) when Warden is enabled.

 ## Usage

 ### Starting VMaNGOS

-Once you are happy with the configuration and have extracted the client data you can start VMaNGOS for the first time.
+Once you are happy with the configuration and have extracted the client data, you can start VMaNGOS for the first time.
 To do so, run:

 ```sh